bugbiteme/hello-spring/README.md

 hello     hello-hello-pipeline.192.168.99.100.nip.io             hello      8080-tcp                 None
 ~~~

-Verify it is running correctly and that the route is accessible:
+Verify the application is running correctly and that the route is accessible:

-`curl hello-hello-spring-pipeline.192.168.99.100.nip.io/api`
+ex. `curl hello-hello-spring-pipeline.192.168.99.100.nip.io/api`

 `{"greeting":"Hello World!"}`